Skip to main content

 1. Check schema exists: edgit list schemas

-2. Verify version: edgit versions schemas/invoice
+2. Verify version: edgit tag list invoice

 3. Use local file path for testing: ./schemas/invoice.json